JATOS/JATOS_docs/versioned_docs/version-3.9.1/Write_your_study/Write-your-own-Study-Basics-and-Beyond.md

 }
 ```

 you can access these fields in your JavaScript with `jatos.studyJsonInput.numberOfTrials`, `jatos.studyJsonInput.retries`, and `jatos.studyJsonInput.order`.
+From version 3.9.7 onwards, you can also use `jatos.studyInput.numberOfTrials`, `jatos.studyInput.retries`, and `jatos.studyInput.order`.

 -----